Open-Systems-Pharmacology/developer-docs/Serialization.md

 This has occurred historically in order to avoid duplication of strings in bigger project files and thus help reduce the project file size.

+## Xml Attribute Mapping

+The functionality of mapping to specific xml attributes is handled by AttributeMappers that are added to the AttributeMapperRepository either in [OSPSuiteXmlSerializerRepository](https://github.com/Open-Systems-Pharmacology/OSPSuite.Core/blob/develop/src/OSPSuite.Core/Serialization/Xml/OSPSuiteXmlSerializerRepository.cs) in OSPSuite.Core or in the individual solutions in [PKSimXmlSerializerRepository](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/Serialization/Xml/Serializers/PKSimXmlSerializerRepository.cs) and [MoBiXmlSerializerRepository](https://github.com/Open-Systems-Pharmacology/MoBi/blob/develop/src/MoBi.Presentation/Serialization/Xml/Serializer/MoBiXmlSerializerRepository.cs).
+This is how for example you can specify for the `Species` in PK-Sim the name gets serialized in the xml and the rest gets saved in the database.

 ## Project (De)Serialization

 Let's talk first for a PK-Sim project.
-In 'ProjectMetaDataToProjectMapper.cs' of the PK-Sim solution the order of (de)serialization is defined.
+In [ProjectMetaDataToProjectMapper.cs](https://github.com/Open-Systems-Pharmacology/PK-Sim/blob/develop/src/PKSim.Infrastructure/Serialization/ORM/Mappers/ProjectMetaDataToProjectMapper.cs) of the PK-Sim solution the order of (de)serialization is defined.
 When starting the application f.e. we get the project structure from the database and then we further load the contents from the project file.
-In MoBi correspondingly the project (de)serialization is also defined in 'ProjectMetaDataToProjectMapper.cs' of the MoBi solution.
+In MoBi correspondingly the project (de)serialization is also defined in [ProjectMetaDataToProjectMapper.cs](https://github.com/Open-Systems-Pharmacology/MoBi/blob/develop/src/MoBi.Core/Serialization/ORM/Mappers/ProjectMetaDataToProjectMapper.cs) of the MoBi solution.
 The main difference between the two is that the entities in PK-Sim are lazy loaded, whereas in MoBi we load everything on startup.

 ## Writing a serializer for a new class

 When creating a new class in OSPSuite of an object that will then need to be saved to the project file, a new serializer will also have to be written for that class.
-Let's call our new class 'NewClass'.
-If the class gets created in OSPSuite.Core and is not implementing an interface that already has an abstract serializer, the convention would be to write a serializer called 'NewClassSerializer : OSPSuiteXmlSerializer<NewClass>'.
+Let's call our new class `NewClass`.
+If the class gets created in OSPSuite.Core and is not implementing an interface that already has an abstract serializer, the convention would be to write a serializer called `NewClassSerializer : OSPSuiteXmlSerializer<NewClass>`.

-You will then have to write a an override for the 'PerformMapping()' function, that serializes the properties of the class:
+You will then have to write a an override for the `PerformMapping()` function, that serializes the properties of the class:

 For example: